-I’ve had a lifelong interest in jewelry and worked as a professional jewelry designer for more than half my life.
-So, I always notice jewelry in movies and TV shows, amused by what those little embellishments tell us about the character, story and plot.
+I’ve had a lifelong interest in jewelry and I’ve been a professional jewelry designer more than half my life.
+So, I always notice jewelry in movies and TV shows, and I’m amused by what those little embellishments tell us about the character, story and plot.

 I framed the necklace in a shadow box with the certificate of authenticity and a replica of one of Jayne’s shirts from the movie.
-Over the years, I displayed it at my local Can’t Stop the Serenity events for other fans to enjoy.
+Over the years, I displayed it at my local Can’t Stop the Serenity (CSTS) events for other fans to see.

-CSTS is a fan-run project of worldwide annual screenings of Joss Whedon’s Serenity to raise money and awareness for Equality Now, an organization dedicated to the protection of women and girls around the world.
+CSTS is a fan-run charity project featuring worldwide annual screenings of Joss Whedon’s Serenity to raise money and awareness for Equality Now, an organization dedicated to the protection of women and girls around the world.
 They deal with issues such as rape, child marriage, sex trafficking, and FGM.

 I coordinated the 2006, 2007 and 2008 CSTS screenings in my city — complete with costume contests, raffles, trivia contests and shooting galleries — then went on to be a global sponsor while continuing to assist my local CSTS committee.

-This year, when the global steering committee asked for donations for their national auction, I knew it was time for Jayne’s necklace to have a new home and to do some good on the way.
+This year, when the global steering committee asked for donations for their national auction, I decided it was time for Jayne’s necklace to have a new home and to do some good elsewhere.

-So, I donated the necklace, shadow box, certificate of authenticity and all, to CSTS and the California Browncoats who are running the auction.
+So, I donated the necklace, shadow box, certificate of authenticity and autographed photo to CSTS and the California Browncoats who are running the auction.
 It’s currently on eBay and 100% of the sale will go to Equality Now.

 ~ J.L.
 Hilton

 Connect, support, comment or contact the author here